-Condition 15 of resource consent 5312-2.1, condition 18 of resource consent 7897-1, condition 19 of resource consents 9272-2, 9470-1 and 9476-1, and condition 17 of resource consent 10483-1 all provide for an optional review in June 2020.
-A review may be undertaken if 'the conditions are not adequate to deal with any adverse effects on the environment arising from the exercise of the resource consent, which were either not foreseen at the time the application was considered or which was not appropriate to deal with at the time".
+Condition 18 of resource consent 7897-1, condition 19 of resource consents 9272-2 and 9470-1, condition 9 of resource consent 7390-1, condition 13 of resource consent 7466-1.1 and condition 17 of resource consent 10483-1 all provide for an optional review in June 2021.
+A review may be undertaken if the conditions are not adequate to deal with any adverse effects on the environment arising from the exercise of the resource consent, which were either not foreseen at the time the application was considered or which was not appropriate to deal with at the time.